School Committee - February 08, 2024

 This is, we were assured happening to every district in the state, 88 districts, one of them being Sharon, moved from what's considered a foundation aid district to a minimum aid district.

-So where we rightfully were projecting somewhere close to, and Alan, you can correct me if I'm wrong, somewhere close to $1.1 million.
+So where we rightfully were projecting somewhere close to, and Ellen, you can correct me if I'm wrong, somewhere close to $1.1 million.

 I don't know if that number is drastically wrong.